sd2beatles/MySQL-recipe-in-English-/finding_characters_and_trend.md

 Collecting data For action and converting it into flag variable.
 WITH action_log_users AS(
-     SELECT CASE WHEN COALESCE(user_id,'')<>'' THEN user_id ELSE 'GUEST' END as user_id,
-            # first sum up all the purchases made by one user and if the count
+     SELECT    # first sum up all the purchases made by one user and if the count
                # is non-zero, return 1.
 Otherwise, 0.
 Same goes to the other segments.
 		    SIGN(SUM(CASE WHEN action='purchase' THEN 1 ELSE 0 END)) AS has_purchase,
 		    SIGN(SUM(CASE WHEN action='review' THEN 1 ELSE 0 END)) AS has_review,
             SIGN(SUM(CASE WHEN action='favorite' THEN 1 ELSE 0 END)) AS has_favorite